-The first few weeks of reading assignments will be posted on TWEN prior to the start of the semester.
+The first few weeks of reading assignments will be posted on D2L prior to the start of the semester.
 I will post the reading schedule for each two-to-four-week period well in advance to provide time for you to prepare for class.
 This will ensure that if we need to spend extra time on a particular concept, we can do so without having to constantly adjust an already published reading schedule.

 Students are required to carefully read assignments prior to attending class and work through the "Reflective Questions," "Discussion Questions" and "Chapter Problems" in the casebook.
-Students are also required to work through any assigned questions and explanations from the Q&A book prior to class.
 Occasionally, I will assign supplemental reading material or study questions created by me that are intended to guide you through the assigned readings and get you thinking about the issues prior to class.
-The supplemental materials will be available at all times
+The supplemental materials will be available at all times on the D2L website so that you can print them out at your leisure.
+Check for supplemental material under the heading "Content" on D2L.